Compare Voltage Converter Step Down Transformers

 What happens if my Voltage Converter gets overloaded?

-8ZED Voltage Converters have a temperature activated Thermal Overload Protection which cuts off power supply if the transformer overheats and resets automatically when a safe operating temperature is reached.
+8ZED Voltage Converters have a temperature-activated Thermal Overload Protection which cuts off the power supply if the transformer overheats and resets automatically when a safe operating temperature is reached.
 Thermal overload protection is the second method of protection in addition to the replaceable safety fuse in every 8ZED transformer.
-The transformer has an internal thermal overload switch which monitors the internal temperature of the Voltage Converter.
+The transformer has an internal thermal overload switch that monitors the internal temperature of the Voltage Converter.
 If the temperature reaches 125 degrees C ± 5 degrees C, the switch will open.
 When the temperature cools down to 80 degrees C ± 5 degrees C the internal switch will remake the circuit and allow the supply of current to the 240v input circuit of the transformer.
 This switch will cycle on/off/on as long as the transformer is not too hot due to an overload condition.
 The overload condition means you are applying a higher output load than is safely rated for the transformer.
 If this overload situation is likely to repeat you must seek advice from the manufacturer, who will likely suggest you switch to a higher output Voltage Converter or examine the appliance for defects.
 Avoid containing your transformer in tightly enclosed spaces as this will significantly reduce the integrity of the internal core over time.
 All 8ZED step-down voltage converters require adequate airflow during operation at all times.

-Does 8ZED make multi type step down step up transformers?
+Does 8ZED make the multi-type step down step-up transformers?

 No!
 While they may sound convenient, these transformers have a high probability of damaging your equipment because of either under or over voltage, so we do not recommend using them.
-If you reverse a 110V power feed into a 120V multi type transformer winding you get an under voltage output to your appliance by as much as 24%.
-A motor with this under voltage will run slower and likely stall then cause damage to the appliance.
+If you reverse a 110V power feed into a 120V multi-voltage type transformer winding you get an under-voltage output to your appliance by as much as 24%.
+A motor with this under-voltage will run slower and likely stall then cause damage to the appliance.
 8ZED Voltage Converters are dedicated step down transformers built specifically to safely run USA 120V or Japan 100V manufactured appliances from Australian 240V power.